XpressAI/xircuits/.github/ISSUE_TEMPLATE/bug-report.md

 - [ ] Testing Automation
 - [ ] Documentation
 - [ ] Not Sure

+**Xircuits Version**
+Run `pip show xircuits` to get the version, or mention you've used a specific .whl from a branch.

 **Describe the bug**
 A clear and concise description of what the bug is.